DSA4262 Sense-making Case Analysis: Health and Medicine (2026)

 These are some strongly recommended readings to build your foundations for this course.

-3. πŸ“„ Large language models could change the future of behavioral healthcare: a proposal for responsible development and evaluation.
-Elizabeth Stade et al. (2024).
+3. ๐Ÿ“„ Large language models could change the future of behavioral healthcare: A proposal for responsible development and evaluation.
+Elizabeth Stade et al. (2024). - A nice overview and roadmap of responsible LLM deployments in behavioral healthcare.

-7. πŸ“„ Tracking the mental health of a nation: Prevalence and correlates of mental disorders in the second Singapore mental health study.
-Subramaniam et al. (2020).
+8. ๐Ÿ“„ Tracking the mental health of a nation: Prevalence and correlates of mental disorders in the second Singapore mental health study.
+Subramaniam et al. (2020). - Good local overview of mental health prevalence rates.

 Deep dives